-- Specify the name and place of residence of the witness or the person who is in possession the articles or documents required for use as evidence. - Include a list of questions to be asked of the witness. - Include a copy of the indictment if the request relates to the taking evidence in the Thai Court.
+- Specify the name and place of residence of the witness or the person who is in possession the articles or documents required for use as evidence. - Include a list of questions to be asked of the witness. - Include a copy of the indictment if the request relates to the taking evidence in the Thai Court c.
+Serving legal documents:

-b.
 Provision of documents and information in the possession of Government Agencies: